giodestone/Hart-Keyboard/README.md

 For the space key stabiliser wire, I went through 4 different types.
 Turns out, just get the steel wire as jewellery wire is not strong enough (turns out the plated ones are not steel-core).
 You can adapt the key insert for the Costar to make it work properly.
 I heard that orthodontic wire is steel wire and can be bought cheaply.

+### Uploading QMK / Luna
+I chose [QMK](https://qmk.fm/) as Luna (the keyboard pet) was supported by it.
+I am also familar with C and C++.
+[ZMK](https://zmk.dev/) or [KMK](https://github.com/KMKfw/kmk_firmware) are Python based, and can used instead.

+First, I needed to setup the QMK development envrionment.
+QMK provides an MSYS installer for this.
+Then, you need to fork your own repo of QMK and create the mappings etc. in a config file.
+Finally, the firmware can be built and uploaded by dragging the file onto the RP2040.

+[My firmware fork](https://github.com/giodestone/qmk_firmware/tree/master/keyboards/giodestone/hart) contains the code for my firmware.

+The biggest challenges were figuring out how I wired it together, and making Luna work for the OLED display.

+The easiest method is to copy over a similar keyboard and start messing with it until it works AND [follow one of these guides](https://thomasbaart.nl/category/mechanical-keyboards/firmware/qmk/) (especially or getting USB VIDs).

+#### Luna
+Luna was designed for a 32x128 display.
+I have a 128x64 display.
+I had to rewrite the rendering code to make it work correcly as otherwise Luna was in four segments.
+This involved a lot of trial end error and putting up with the rather strange way sprites are stored and rendered.
+I did break the jumping function however.
+I also had an issue where I thought my code caused memory corruption, but it turns out I had some dodgy soldering and potentially incorrect sizes.

+There is also some code for 'honk' a keyboard pet I was working on...
+I may finish it some day in the future.

 ## 🎓Learnings / Reflection